sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 ### Fabrication Outputs

-Gerber and drill files will be generated using KiCad for PCB manufacturing.
+Gerber and drill files are generated using KiCad for PCB manufacturing.

-The fabrication outputs will include:
+The fabrication outputs include:

 * Front and back copper
 * Front and back solder mask